Australian Height Datum: Deficiencies, offsets and distortions

-The North-South Slope
+North-south slope

-The North-South Slope is a systematic error in the Australian Height Datum's horizontal surface of approximately 1.5m from the North coast to South coast of Australia.
-This tilt is quite problematic, as it invalidates the major assumption in using the Australian Height Datum: the datum surface has a gradient of zero (i.e. perfectly horizontal).
-While this systematic error is relatively insignificant for the design of “small-scale engineering projects” that use local heights, the north–south slope is very influential on the design of “large-scale studies” that span larger distances across the country.
+The north-south slope is a systematic error in the Australian Height Datum's horizontal surface of approximately 1.5m from the north coast to south coast of Australia.
+This tilt is problematic, as it invalidates the major assumption in using the Australian Height Datum: the datum surface has a gradient of zero (i.e. perfectly horizontal).
+While this systematic error is relatively insignificant for the design of "small-scale engineering projects" that use local heights, the north–south slope is very influential on the design of "large-scale studies" that span larger distances across the country.
 The north–south slope is primarily because the Australian Height Datum was taken as the fixed mean sea level of 30 tide gauges around Australia over a 2-year period, ignoring the natural variations in sea-surface topography.
-The National Mapping Council of Australia chose to use this ‘mean sea level’ approach to minimise the use of negative heights, that are quite problematic for surveyors and engineers, near coastal areas where most of the population resides.
+The National Mapping Council of Australia chose to use this "mean sea level" approach to minimise the use of negative heights, that are problematic for surveyors and engineers, near coastal areas where most of the population resides.
 By utilising the mean sea level approach, the creation of the Australian Height Datum neglected the significant influence the ocean's time-mean dynamic topography on the fluctuations in sea surface levels around the country.
-Spatial variation of sea level change, freshwater outflow in harbour areas where tide gauges are positioned, and an amalgamation of ocean dynamics have all contributed to the formation of a distinct 1.5m North-South slope within the Australian Height Datum.
-In order to counteract this slope, the AUSGeoid09 gravimetric quasigeoid model has been introduced to determine Australian Height Datum heights from Global Navigation Satellite System (GNSS) readings.
-As GPS heights provide a far greater limit of reading that the magnitude of the spirit-level errors in the Australian Height Datum, the AUSGeoid09 model is able to “practically” eliminate the north–south error when converting GNSS readings to Australian Height Datum heights.
+Spatial variation of sea level change, freshwater outflow in harbour areas where tide gauges are positioned, and an amalgamation of ocean dynamics have all contributed to the formation of a distinct 1.5m north-south slope within the Australian Height Datum.
+In order to counteract this slope, the AUSGeoid09 gravimetric quasigeoid model has been introduced to determine Australian Height Datum heights from global navigation satellite system (GNSS) readings.
+As GPS heights provide a far greater limit of reading that the magnitude of the spirit-level errors in the Australian Height Datum, the AUSGeoid09 model is able to "practically" eliminate the north–south error when converting GNSS readings to Australian Height Datum heights.